gh1mau/pqc_migration/content/phase_1.md

 - A **single IP** (e.g., a server or appliance), or
 - A **subnet range** (e.g., an entire VLAN)

-You also assign a **Location/Owner tag** (e.g., “Server Room A”), which helps link assets to physical or logical context in later reporting.
+You also assign a **Location/Owner tag** (e.g., “Pusat Data Kg Ismail”), which helps link assets to physical or logical context in later reporting.

 ---